-- On this Options dialog ensure the Longitudinal increment is set to 0.25, the Transverse increment is set to 0.25 and the Vehicle direction is set to Both. - Click OK to return to the main Vehicle Load Optimisation dialog.
+- On the main VLO dialog, select the Optional loading parameters button - On this Options dialog ensure the Longitudinal increment is set to 0.25, the Transverse increment is set to 0.25 and the Vehicle direction is set to Both. - Click OK to return to the main Vehicle Load Optimisation dialog.